NIH Academy

 Overview of the Academy

-The National Institutes of Health (NIH) is one of the top funders of research at the University of Oregon (UO).
-The Office of the Vice President of Research and Innovation (OVPRI) seeks to boost the success of UO early-career researchers applying to the NIH through targeted support and training through our NIH Academy.
+The National Institutes of Health (NIH) is one of the top funders of research at the University of Oregon (UO), and the Office of the Vice President of Research and Innovation (OVPRI) seeks to boost the success of UO researchers applying to the NIH through targeted support and training through our NIH Academy.
+In the two years since launching the first NIH Academy cohort in 2024-2025, twenty scholars have been supported in preparing and submitting R- and K- series proposals.
+For the third cohort in 2026-2027 academic year, we will continue to offer two tracks of the NIH Academy: Early Career Cohort and Community Cohort.
+Questions about this program should be directed to Research Development Services.

 The average age of investigators who receive their first NIH R01 award has steadily increased over the past two decades.
 In 2020, the average age of PI at the time of the first R01 award was 44 for both men and women.
-Given that the receipt of an R01 (or equivalent major NIH research award) is critical to establishing a productive and high-impact research trajectory, shortening the time to receipt of this first award is a key priority among our early career scholars.
+Given that receiving an R01 (or equivalent major NIH research award, such as an R35 or DP2) is critical to establishing a productive and high-impact research trajectory, shortening the time to receipt of this first award is a key priority among our early career scholars.
+K awards also pave the way to earlier R01s and for some early career scholars, a K award is the optimal first step.

-The OVPRI is excited to pilot an initial cohort of trainees to enhance their understanding, preparation, and success in securing their first R01 grant.
+The OVPRI is excited to support another cohort of trainees to enhance their understanding, preparation, and success in securing their first R01 or K Series grant.

 Important Dates